michelleklum/cs124-lab3/design/design.md

 ## Final App: Large Screen UI Design (Responsiveness)

 In Lab 4, we made our app responsive, providing support for phones, laptops, and desktops of all sizes, as well as portrait and landscape modes.
-To take advantage of the increased space on devices with larger screens, we created a new UI for screens with a minimum width of 769px and a minimum height of 690px.
+To take advantage of the increased space on devices with larger screens, we created a new UI for screens with a minimum width of 769px (a common lower breakpoint for laptop screen widths) and a minimum height of 690px.

 Here is the welcome page of our app on large screens.